I read the blog post here by Prof. Pamela Snow on Twitter yesterday and here are a few extracts and my comments.

 If by democracy the NCTE (National Council for Teacher Educations) means every child reads as poorly as the next one, they may be right, but that does not address the social justice imperative.
 The only way for reading instruction to exert force on social justice levers is for it to be fail-safe for the overwhelming majority of students.

 My comment: The only way reading instruction can be fail-safe is for the foundation of learning to be laid correctly.
-What Pamela and other educators have still not grasped despite my repeated effort in telling them is that students have left school as illiterate during the Whole Language period as well as during the phonics teaching period.
+What Pamela and other educators have still not grasped despite my repeated efforts to tell them is that students have left school as illiterate during the Whole Language period as well as during the phonics teaching period.

 Read my post here for the foundation for further learning.